robdancer/robdancer.github.io/portfolio.md

 permalink: /portfolio/
 ---

-A selection of my previous work
+A selection of my previous work:

 {% for post in site.categories.portfolio %}
   <div class="portfolio-entry">